north-road/slyr/docs/src/user_guide/tools.md

 | **QGIS** .qgz, qgs | **ESRI ArcGIS Pro** .mapx |

 Converts a **QGIS** project to a *.mapx*.
 A *.mapx* is an ESRI map file format used in their software **ArcGIS Pro**.
-It's function is to enable sharing of maps, recording all the elements drawn in the ArcGIS Pro .aprx.
+This tools allows sharing of maps, containing all the layers from the QGIS project.

 ![QGS to MAPX](../images/QGS_to_MAPX.png)